International Council of Museums: General Conference

 The ICOM General Conference is held every three years and gathers museum professionals from several countries.
 The first meeting was held in Paris in 1948.
 In recent years, General Conferences have been held in Seoul in 2004 (the first meeting in Asia), in Vienna in 2007, and in Shanghai in 2010.
-This 22nd General Conference in Shanghai followed the World Expo where the ICOM's Pavilion was inaugurated and named “Museums, Heart of the City”.
+This 22nd General Conference in Shanghai followed the World Expo where the ICOM's Pavilion was inaugurated and named "Museums, Heart of the City".
 The General Conference was held in Rio de Janeiro in 2013, in Milan in 2016, in Kyoto in 2019, in Prague in 2022.
-Dubai is to welcome the 27th ICOM General Conference dedicated to “The Future of Museums in Rapidly Changing Communities” in 2025.
+Dubai is to welcome the 27th ICOM General Conference dedicated to "The Future of Museums in Rapidly Changing Communities" on 11-17 November 2025.

 Governance

-The current ICOM President is Ms. Emma Nardi.
-She succeeded Mr. Alberto Garlandini.
-The current director general is Dr. Peter Keller.
-He succeeded Prof. Dr. Anne-Catherine Robert-Hauglustaine (2014–2016) and Ms. Hanna Pennock (2013–2014).
+The current ICOM President is Emma Nardi.
+She succeeded Alberto Garlandini.
+The current Director General is Medea Ekner, who replaced Peter Keller.
+Previous Directors General were Anne-Catherine Robert-Hauglustaine (2014–2016) and Hanna Pennock (2013–2014).

 Presidents

 CIDOC conceptual reference model

 CIDOC, ICOM's International Committee for Documentation, provides the museum community with standards and advice on museum documentation.

 The CIDOC Conceptual Reference Model (CRM), formalised as the official international standard ISO 21127, is used to map cultural heritage information to a common and extensible semantic framework.
 This "semantic glue" can be used to connect between different sources of cultural heritage information published by museums, libraries and archives.

-The Committee was founded by Ivan Illich in 1961 in Cuernavaca, Mexico.
+The committee was founded by Ivan Illich in 1961 in Cuernavaca, Mexico.

 Online museums

-ICOM was the first international organization to participate in the Virtual Library museums pages (VLmp) online museums directory in the 1990s.
+ICOM was the first international organisation to participate in the Virtual Library museums pages (VLmp) online museums directory in the 1990s.
 It was also instrumental in the creation of the ".museum" top-level domain (TLD) for museums online through the Museum Domain Management Association (MuseDoma).

-Member organizations
+Member organisations

 The International Association of Transport and Communication Museums (IATM) is a world-wide membership organisation of museums which collect, interpret and make public material and information about transport and/or communication.